About The Undergraduate Program

 Our faculty are among the most decorated in the university for their excellence in teaching.
 English Alumni pursue careers across the full range of professions, from law and medicine to consulting and teaching.
 For the past two decades, our graduates have especially thrived in the worlds of advertising and social media.

-Majors can many different Concentrations, including the Standard Curriculum, Creative Writing, Cinema Studies, and the Historical Concentration, which offers students the most comprehensive grounding in literary and cultural history.
+Majors can adopt many different Concentrations, including the Standard Curriculum, Creative Writing, Cinema Studies, and the Historical Concentration, which offers students the most comprehensive grounding in literary and cultural history.

 Making Appointments, Getting Advice